 The cleanliness of medical and healthcare facilities is paramount.
 For patients and visitors, anything short of perfection is unacceptable which is why we have specialized scopes of work for the healthcare industry.
-Our cleaners follow our specific guidelines and our experience-based approach allows us to tailor our teams and services to your specific requirements.
-Medical and healthcare cleaning is to be taken serious.
+For professional medical cleaning services, our highly trained professional medical cleaners follow our specific guidelines and our experience-based approach allows us to tailor our teams and professional services to your specific requirements.
+Professional medical and healthcare cleaning is to be taken serious.
 At JNC, our goal is keeping your facilities clean, keeping your HCHAP scores high, and ensuring the safety and wellbeing of your patients and visitors.

 Any time our employees are cleaning at a hospital or within a medical facility, proper personal protective equipment (PPE) is to be worn at all times.
 Due to the nature of a hospital setting, there are many potential risk factors involved.
 It would be detrimental if any patients were to acquire a new disease due to bacteria being left behind from a previous patient.

 In order to reduce and eliminate this, a professional and commercial cleaning must be utilized where special precautions and standards are to be used.
 All equipment, floors, and rooms must be thoroughly cleaned.
 Following a thorough cleaning, all surfaces must be sanitized as well.